Record Player Sounds Distorted? Follow These Solutions

 |

 Does your turntable or record player sound distorted?
-If yes, then you are not alone my friend.
+If yes, then you are not alone, my friend.
+This is a very common problem, and trust me, it is one of the most annoying problems too.

-Nowadays, this problem has become very common and many users ask me to share the solution and help them achieve better sound quality from their setups.
+Many people ask me to list all the reasons they encounter this problem, along with their solutions, in order to help them achieve better sound quality.
 After all, we have entered the vinyl world to enjoy the smooth and pleasant listening experience it offers.

 So, let’s start.